DIY PCB Board for Beginners

 A collection of three copper-printed circuit boards.

-This section of the guide will cover how to make your very own DIY PCB at home.
-We have included a list of all the materials you will need.
-However, in our estimation, the essential component you will need is PCB design software.
+One of the essential components you require to get started is PCB design software.
 Luckily, there is a host of great open-source design software to help you create your circuit designs.
 They include:

 Sketching out a printed circuit board